terrancexin/konnect/README.md

 - User join & leave notification in real time
 - User can select an avatar at sign up
 - User can pick emojis when sending a message
+- User can send giphys
+- User can search for giphys

 ## User Stories
 - As a user, I want to authenticate my username and password.